Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

             services.Configure<MicrosoftIdentityOptions>(
                 options => { options.ClientSecret = GetSecretFromKeyVault(tenantId); });

- // redacted the rest
+ // redacted the rest of the code here
 ```

-5. Now you need to re-deploy your project again, using the same deployment slot as previous.
+7. Now you need to re-deploy your project again to the Azure web app.
+We'd use the same  deployment slot as we used earlier.
 First, run the command below:

     ```console
     dotnet publish WebApp-OpenIDConnect-DotNet-graph.csproj --configuration Release